-As raised above, the Commission has approved the Panel's request to process its Rule change proposal under the fast tracked Rule making process in Section 96A of the NEL.
+1.2 The fast tracked Rule making process

 The Panel's Rule change proposal is the first proposal to be approved by the Commission for a fast tracked Rule making process under Section 96A of the NEL.
-This section will explain the fast tracked Rule making process and the Commission's considerations in assessing the Panel's request for a fast tracked process.
+This section explains the fast tracked Rule making process and the Commission's considerations in assessing the Panel's request for a fast tracked process.

-1.1.1 What is a fast tracked Rule making process?
+1.2.1 What is a fast tracked Rule making process?

-The option of a fast tracked Rule making process is one of the amendments that were made to the NEL and commenced operation on 1 January 2008.
+The option of a fast tracked Rule making process is a recent amendment to the NEL and commenced operation on 1 January 2008.
 Once a fast tracked Rule making process has been approved by the Commission, the first round of consultation and option for a public hearing is bypassed.
 Following the publication of a Section 95 notice initiating the Rule change process, the Commission has five weeks to publish a draft Rule determination.
 Under Section 96A of the NEL, once the draft Rule determination has been published, the Rule making process will continue as normal with a six week second round of consultation and the publication of a final Rule determination within six weeks of the close of second round consultation.

-A simplified diagram summarising the differences between a standard Rule making process and a fast tracked Rule making process, can be found below in Figure 11.
+A simplified diagram summarising the differences between a standard Rule making process and a fast tracked Rule making process, can be found below in Figure 1.